The Rake's Progress (film)

-The Rake's Progress is a 1945 British comedy-drama film.
-In the United States, the title was changed to Notorious Gentleman.
-The film caused controversy with U.S. censors of the time, who trimmed scenes for what was considered graphic amoral and sexual content.
+The Rake's Progress (U.S. title Notorious Gentleman) is a 1945 British comedy-drama film directed by Sidney Gilliat and starring Rex Harrison and Lilli Palmer.
+It was written by Frank Launder, Gilliat and Val Valentine.

 Plot

-The plot follows the career of upper-class cad Vivian Kenway (Rex Harrison).
+The plot follows the career of upper-class cad Vivian Kenway.
 He is sent down from Oxford University for placing a chamber pot on the Martyrs' Memorial.
 Sent to South America after his father pulls a favour from a friend, he is fired for heckling the managing director while drunk.

 A friend offers him a job, but he responds by seducing his wife and is found out.
 His jobs decline, as he moves from employment as racing driver to shop assistant to dancing partner.
 He lives a life of womanising and heavy drinking and constantly runs up large debts, which his family has to pay.
 One girl tries to kill herself.
-Driving while drunk and taking risks, he crashes and causes the death of his father, Colonel Kenway (Godfrey Tearle).
+Driving while drunk and taking risks, he crashes and causes the death of his father, Colonel Kenway.
 Kenway is eaten up by guilt in consequence.
 Another girl tries to rescue him.

 The plot diverges from the theme of the Rake's Progress paintings by having him redeem himself by a hero's death in World War II.